sakpals/COMP30022-Assignment-Server/README.md

 - Prints stack trace and explicit exception on `raise`, rather than returning status code defined in `server/errors.py`
 - Provides an interactive debugger

+## Running server

+Once dependencies have been installed, you can start the server with `CHLORINE_CONFIG=production_config.py python server/app.py`

+`production_config.py` is a file which contains production variables, ie custom database, debug=False, etc...